LucasAndFlores/go_lambdas_project/README.md

 The project is being built to deliver audio for a mobile app.
 This mobile application is called "Medo e delirio em brasilia", and it was created by persons that hear a podcast with the same name, very famous for "audio insertions" inside of podcast.
 The app creators would like all people who hear the podcast to have a chance to share these "audio insertions" with their friends and have some fun.

 ## Usage and setup for environment
-Before you start, be sure that you have AWS CLI, Docker, and Go installed.
+Before you start, be sure that you have AWS CLI, AWS SAM, Docker, and Go installed.

 As an initial step, you should log into your AWS account and create two buckets, one of them will store your code and the other will contain all audios.

 Inside the Makefile, fill the local variable `MY_AWS_PROFILE` with your local AWS profile name, and define which bucket you will store the code in the variable `CODE_BUCKET`.
 You can define a new project name, if you want, at the variable `PROJECT_NAME`.

+On the file `env.json`, fill the variable `BUCKET_NAME` with the bucket name that you pretend to store the objects.

 ### Local environment
 To run and test the AWS Lambdas locally, you can run: